ibm-cloud-docs/vpc/file_storage_vpc_byok_encryption.md

       ```
       {: screen}

-   If you plan to use the encryption key of another account, the previous steps have to be performed on the other account.
+   If you plan to use the encryption key of another account, the previous steps must be performed on the other account.
 You can't list the resources of another account even if you are authorized to use them.
    {: note}

 1. Specify the `ibmcloud is share-create` command with the `--encryption-key` option to create a file share with customer-managed encryption.
 The `encryption_key` option must be followed by a valid CRN for the root key in the key management service.
 If you want to enable encryption in transit, too, specify that in the mount target JSON.
-The security groups that you associate with a mount target must allow inbound access for the TCP protocol on the NFS port from all virtual server instances on which you want to mount the file share.
+The security groups that you associate with a mount target must allow inbound access for the TCP protocol on the NFS port from all servers where you want to mount the share.

    - The following example creates a file share with customer-managed encryption, security group access mode, and a mount target with a virtual network interface.
 Encryption in transit is not enabled.